 “I drove myself with an unconscious motivation of fear.
 Afraid that I am not special unless I prove I am special.” ~Marty Kibiloski

-In our upcoming Labor Day Weekend program, Meditation and Yoga for Runners & Hikers (formerly Running with the Mind of Meditation), you’ll learn how to enjoy the journey — not just the finish line.
+In our upcoming program, Runners: Reconnect With Your Inner Health And Wellbeing, you’ll learn how to enjoy the journey — not just the finish line.

 “The people that, I think, are drawn to running are used to hard work and pushing themselves and tend to be goal-setters,” says Marty.
 “We start to compare ourselves to other people.”